jigar288/whiteboard/README.md

 # whiteboard

 WhiteBoard is a school portal designed for younger students to track assignments, grades, and events.
-This project was part of UIC CS 422: User Interface Design & Programming.
+This project was a semester long project that consisted of multiple phases and was part of UIC CS 422: User Interface Design & Programming.
 This project considered usability principles such as learnability, safety, efficiency.

-Check out our youtube demo video
+Project phases:

+Phase 1: Problem Statement
+Phase 2: Project Proposal and Analysis
+Phase 3: Design
+Phase 4: Paper Prototype
+Phase 5: Computer Prototype (Adobe XD)
+Phase 6: Functional UI Development
+Phase 7: Final User Testing

 # Video demonstration